Fenestraria rhopalophylla subsp. aurantiaca

 The name Fenestraria comes from the Latin word “fenestra” referring to the transparent area on the tips of the leaves.

-According to Llifle (Encyclopedia of Living Forms) website, there is STILL only one accepted species, one accepted subspecies, and one accepted variety of the subspecies in the Fenestraria genus.
+There is only one accepted species and one accepted subspecies in the genus.

 I used The Plant List when I first did my research for this plant.
 Although it is no longer maintained, I still get a lot of information on the website.
 According to the 2013 version of The Plant List, the genus Mesembryanthemum consisted of 1,119 names.
 There were 76 accepted species and 3 accepted infraspecific names.
 126 were synonyms and a WHOPPING 914 names were STILL UNRESOLVED!
 Carl von Linnaeus officially named the Mesembryanthemum genus in Species Plantarum in 1753.
 It seems that every succulent type of plant that had flowers like the Mesembryanthemum were put in that genus.
 Botanists, horticulturalists and other groups are trying to get them all straightened out and they have done a pretty good job so far.